-Charlotte County Board of County Commissioners approved an amendment in 2007, which was revised in 2015, Amendment 3-9-72.1 to the Charlotte County Administrative Code concerning the discovery and disposition of vessels that are abandoned, derelict or a hazard to navigation.
+Charlotte County Board of County Commissioners approved an amendment in 2007, which was revised in 2015, Amendment 3-9-76.1 to the Charlotte County Code of Ordinances concerning the discovery and disposition of vessels that are abandoned, derelict or a hazard to navigation.
 This code change allowed the County to remove abandoned vessels under Florida Statute 705.103(2)(b).

 To Report an Abandoned Vessel